 It happens to be just the right time of year to pick chestnuts (castagne).
 We had guests this weekend in Maremma who are expert foragers and we wanted to show them what great foraging they could do in Tuscany, so we took them to a public park where we’d heard that one could safely and legally pick chestnuts.

 We met a local man who asked us how our hunt was going – clearly a ploy to engage us in conversation as we could barely carry the 5 or so kilos that we’d picked up.
 He said indeed this is a great free resource and that it’s perfectly legal to come here and pick chestnuts.
 He noticed that we were not armed with bottles to fill at the fountain in the same park, and told us something we didn’t know – that there is excellent fresh spring water available here too.
-Our conversation ended when the tree above us released about 5 burs all at once that fell with bangs, prompting him to joke that it was like afghanistan here!

 How to cook your chestnuts